 Your customer has a few attempts to pay an invoice.
 For your protection, Square cancels an invoice if the customer reaches a maximum number of attempts.
 If you receive this messaging, we strongly recommend verifying your customer’s identity, seeking an alternative method of payment such as cheque or cash or declining to complete the sale.

 If someone is requesting to pay by Square Invoice but wants to pick up a product or receive services in person, this could be a sign your customer is using stolen card information.
 Verify the last four digits of the card by heading to Sales in your Square Dashboard and then selecting Transactions.
 Select the payment in question to see the card type and last four digits.
 Ask to see a copy of the card and the customer’s identification when you meet them in person.

 You also have the option to request your customer to pay their invoice in person.

 Be cautious of requests for immediate or expedited shipping.

-Additionally, check to see if the delivery address makes sense for your buyer’s order.
-Mail drop locations such as UPS stores and freight forwarders are commonly associated with fraud and we do not recommend delivery to them.
-If you receive an order from someone claiming to be a business, but the customer requests delivery to a private or residential address, this could also be a sign of fraud.
+Additionally, check to see if the shipping address makes sense for your buyer’s order.
+Mail drop locations and freight forwarders are commonly associated with fraud, and we do not recommend shipping to them.
+If you receive an order from someone claiming to be a business but the customer requests shipping to a private or residential address, this could also be a sign of fraud.

 Include your terms of service and any estimated delivery times.